17 Types Of Rakes (Uses & Pictures)

 Power rake with motorSee this power rake at Home Depot [sponsored link]

 Power rakes have an advantage in that they don’t require as much work from you as a mechanical one.
-On the contrary, these rakes look more like lawnmowers and all you have to do is power up the engine and push them along.
+On the contrary, these look more like lawnmowers and all you have to do is power up the engine and push them along.

 Sometimes, they are limited by a corded design, but this does offer a consistent power source.
 Otherwise, they’ll need gasoline as fuel.
-These rakes are often designed to help with more labor-intensive projects like removing thatch rather than ridding your lawn of leaves as they fall.
+These tools are often designed to help with more labor-intensive projects like removing thatch rather than ridding your lawn of leaves as they fall.

 If you want to make the cleanup from this job even easier, some power rakes feature a bag to catch the debris it tears up.
 Models without it will spit out the debris, usually dropping it behind them.